GabrielWarner/GabrielWarner/README.md

 - 👋 Hi, I’m @GabrielWarner
 - I’m interested in Web Development, Video Games, and Lifting.
-- 🌱 I’m currently learning attending UW Tacoma majoring in IT.
+- 🌱 I’m currently learning UW Tacoma majoring in Information Technology with a graduation date of May 2023
-- Recently graduated from the University of Washignton Full-Stack Web Developer Coding Bootcamp
+- Graduated from the University of Washignton Full-Stack Web Developer Coding Bootcamp in September of 2022
+- Seeking a Software Development Internship
 - email: gabe0412@uw.edu
 - linkedin: https://www.linkedin.com/in/gabriel-warner-083ab4211/